 The department also offers a wide range of extra-curricular activities.
 We also take part in national competitions such as The Student Investor Challenge.

-The Head of Vocational, ICT and Business Education is Mr M Powell.
+The Head of Vocational, IT and Business Education is Mr M Powell.

-The VIBE Department consists of three ICT and Computing specialist teachers and three Business and Economics teachers.
+The VIBE Department consists of four IT and Computing specialist teachers and five Business and Economics teachers.
 All are fully dedicated to raising standards in their specific subject areas and have contributed to the department’s excellent reputation for achieving outstanding examination results at all levels.